Monday, April 13, 2026

 "On this day, also, the birth of Christ was lately fixed at Rome, in order that whilst the heathen were busy with their profane ceremonies, the Christians might perform their holy rites undisturbed."

-This one, however, comes from another writer quoting King (and as one will notice by some differences, they're quoting King accurately as "birthday"is turned into "birth" and "busied" is turned into "busy").
+This one, however, comes from another writer quoting King (and as one will notice by some differences, they're quoting King inaccurately as "birthday"is turned into "birth" and "busied" is turned into "busy").
 Ultimately, everyone I have seen who has offered either quote gives no source, has King as a source, or their source ends up tracing back to King.

 You've likely heard the allegation that December 25 was chosen as the date of Christmas to coincide with a pagan holiday on that date.
 The above quote is normally used to argue in favor of that idea, given its statement that because the heathen were doing their own profane ceremonies, Christians would be undisturbed.
 But of course we come to the question: Did John Chrysostom actually say this?